qmk/qmk_firmware/docs/feature_auto_shift.md

-# Auto Shift: Why do we need a shift key?
+# Auto Shift: Why Do We Need a Shift Key?

 Tap a key and you get its character.
 Tap a key, but hold it *slightly* longer and you get its shifted state.
 Viola!
 No shift key needed!